SmolnikovaKseniia/int20h-pneumonia-detection/README.md

 ~~~

 ## **Support**
-If you have some questions or need some help, contact me on email:
+If you have some questions or need some help, contact me :
 **smonikova.ksenia@gmail.com**